-Jacob Wetterling: Remains found, family says
+Jacob Wetterling: Remains found, sheriff says

 The man asked the boys their ages, grabbed Jacob and told the others to run into the woods or else he'd shoot, Jacob's father has said, recounting what his other son told police.

-Since then, no trace of Jacob has been found and no arrests have been made in the case, which was featured on John Walsh's "The Hunt."

-As news of the disappearance spread, FBI agents and National Guard troops descended on the quaint town of St. Joseph to aid in the search.
+As news of the disappearance spread, FBI agents and National Guard troops descended on St. Joseph to aid in the search.

-Tens of thousands of tips surfaced in the weeks that followed, but none panned out.
+Tens of thousands of tips surfaced in the weeks that followed, but none led to an arrest or, until now, discovery of the boy's remains.

+In October 2015, authorities announced a development: Child pornography suspect Danny James Heinrich, 52, was questioned in the abduction.

+Investigators interviewed Heinrich about Jacob's disappearance, according to Andrew M. Luger, the U.S. attorney for Minnesota.
+Heinrich denied any involvement in the disappearance, authorities said.

-Since her son's kidnapping, Patty Wetterling has become an advocate for families of missing children.
-After helping create the sex offender registry for Minnesota and subsequently for the nation, she helped build Team HOPE -- Help Offering Parents Empowerment -- a parent-to-parent mentoring program for mothers and fathers in similar situations.
+Since her son's kidnapping, Patty Wetterling helped create the sex offender registry for Minnesota and subsequently for the nation.

+She also helped build Team HOPE -- Help Offering Parents Empowerment -- a parent-to-parent mentoring program for mothers and fathers in similar situations.

 "Most parents know nothing about child abduction, so when it happens you just scramble for what's out there," Wetterling said in 2014.